iamyounix/msimagb460_tomahawk/Guide/Rename Devices/Rename Devices.md

 #### If (_OSI ("Darwin")) implementation:

 The `If (_OSI ("Darwin"))` statement tests whether the operating system is Darwin (which is the operating system used by macOS).
 If the operating system is `Darwin`, the block of code defined within the `If` statement will be executed.
 This block of code includes a Device statement, which defines a device object.
 The device object is named `MCHC` and has a single method, `_ADR`, with a value of `Zero`.
+So if another operating system other than macOS, this device is not rename.

 ```asl
 DefinitionBlock ("", "SSDT", 2, "CpyPst", "MCHC", 0x4D434843)